OpenDocCN/python-code-anls/docs/hf-tfm/models----pop2piano----tokenization_pop2piano.py.md

         **kwargs,
     ):
         """
-        This method is used to tokenizes a set of midi notes into token ids.
+        This method allows the tokenizer object to be called as a function, enabling batch encoding of midi notes.

         Args:
             notes (Union[np.ndarray, List[pretty_midi.Note], List[List[pretty_midi.Note]]]):
-                The midi notes to be tokenized.
-It can be either a numpy array of shape `[batch_size, sequence_length, 4]` or a list of pretty_midi.Note objects.
-            padding (Union[bool, str, PaddingStrategy], optional):
-                Controls padding.
-See `BatchEncoding` for more options. truncation (Union[bool, str, TruncationStrategy], optional):
-                Controls truncation.
-See `BatchEncoding` for more options. max_length (int, optional):
-                Maximum length of the returned list and optionally padding length. pad_to_multiple_of (int, optional):
-                Pad to a multiple of this length if provided and padding is turned on. return_attention_mask (bool, optional):
-                Whether to return the attention mask.
-            return_tensors (Optional[Union[str, TensorType]], optional):
-                The type of tensors to return.
-See `BatchEncoding` for more options. verbose (bool, optional):
-                Whether to print status information during tokenization.
+                Midi notes to be tokenized.
+Can be a numpy array or a nested list of pretty_midi.Note objects. padding (Union[bool, str, PaddingStrategy], optional): Whether to pad sequences to the same length.
+Defaults to False. truncation (Union[bool, str, TruncationStrategy], optional): Truncation strategy for sequences longer than `max_length`.
+Defaults to None. max_length (int, optional): Maximum length of the returned sequences after padding/truncation.
+Defaults to None. pad_to_multiple_of (int, optional): Pad the sequence length to a multiple of this value.
+Defaults to None. return_attention_mask (bool, optional): Whether to return attention masks.
+Defaults to None. return_tensors (Union[str, TensorType], optional): Return tensors format.
+Defaults to None. verbose (bool, optional): Whether to print information about encoding.
+Defaults to True.
             **kwargs: Additional keyword arguments passed to `encode_plus`.

         Returns:
-            BatchEncoding: A `BatchEncoding` containing the token ids.
+            BatchEncoding: Contains token ids and optionally attention masks and tensor format.
         """
+        # Code for __call__ method implementation goes here
+        pass

     def batch_decode(
         self,
         token_ids,
         feature_extractor_output: BatchFeature,
         return_midi: bool = True,
+        **kwargs,
     ):
         """
-        Decodes a batch of token ids into midi notes.
+        This method decodes a batch of token ids back into MIDI representation.

         Args:
-            token_ids (List[List[int]]): The token ids to decode. feature_extractor_output (BatchFeature): The feature extractor output.
+            token_ids (list): List of token ids to be decoded. feature_extractor_output (BatchFeature): Output from feature extractor.
-            return_midi (bool, optional): Whether to return midi notes.
+            return_midi (bool, optional): Whether to return MIDI objects.
+Defaults to True.
+            **kwargs: Additional keyword arguments.

         Returns:
-            Union[List[pretty_midi.Note], List[List[pretty_midi.Note]]]: The decoded midi notes.
+            Dependent on `return_midi`, returns MIDI objects or other format as specified.
         """
+        # Code for batch_decode method implementation goes here
+        pass
 ```